General Travel Information

 Passport

-Your passport must be valid for at least six months on the day you depart from your home country.
+Your passport should be valid for at least six more months from the day you leave home.

 Visa

-Although it is possible to buy a tourist visa upon arrival at the airports of Dar es Salaam, Kilimanjaro and Zanzibar, we recommend that you apply for a visa in your home country prior to your trip.
-It is important to know that you have to pay for the visa in USD dollars and that they only take cash payments.
+Although it is possible to buy a tourist visa upon arrival at the airports of Dar es Salaam, Kilimanjaro or Zanzibar, we advise you to apply for one prior to your departure.

 Medical documentation